hortonworks-gallery/ambari-zeppelin-service/README.md

 #### Remove zeppelin service

-- To remove the Zeppelin service:
+- In case you need to remove the Zeppelin service:

   - Stop the service and delete it.
 Then restart Ambari